Iblouse/Proactive-churn-prevention/blog_post.md

 **Gating Check: Is the model good enough to proceed?**

-Model metrics validate whether predictions are reliable enough to act on—they're a gating check, not the goal.
+Model metrics validate whether predictions are reliable enough to act on.
+They're a gating check, not the goal.

-- **AUC-ROC: 0.6622** — Better than random (0.5), adequate for prioritization
+- **AUC-ROC: 0.6622** (better than random 0.5, adequate for prioritization)
 - Best threshold: 0.4 (by F1 score)
 - At threshold 0.4:
   - Recall: 85.3% (catches most churners)
   - Precision: 24.3%
   - F1: 0.378

 I didn't spend time pushing AUC from 0.66 to 0.75 because that's not where the business value lies.
-The model's job is to **rank customers by risk**—and 0.66 is sufficient for that.
+The model's job is to **rank customers by risk**, and 0.66 is sufficient for that.
 The real question is: *does acting on these predictions improve retention?* That's what the A/B tests answer.

 **Threshold Analysis:**